THE SAGA OF A TOWN

 The postwar social problems which erupted in other regions in the Philippines particularly those in Central Luzon, such as the agrarian unrest which assumed revolutionary proportion through the HUKBALAHAP movement, was hardly felt in the different towns within the province including those in the mountain districts such as Tinambac.
 But concrete efforts were undertaken both by the national agencies and the local government of Tinambac to pre-empt the spread of any ideology which could foment peasant unrest.
 The proclamation of order no. 90 series of 1957 which was based in an earlier RA 1199 issued in 1954 under the Magsaysay administration, attempted to bring solutions to land problems.
 Although little has been achieved by these legislative measures, these paved the way for more sustained efforts to provide solutions to agrarian problems.

-During the Macapagal era, RA 3844 was signed into law which was further strengthened by President Ferdinand Marcos PD 27 which launched the campaign to bring about land for the landless.
+During the Macapagal era, RA 3844 was signed into law which was further strengthened by President Ferdinand Marcos PD 27 which launched the campaign to bring about “land for the landless.”
 In this scheme, Tinambac became one of the pilot municipalities.
 The implementation of this program made Tinambac one of the region’s migration destinations.

 As the angry seventies, roared more social problems were emerging.
 Beginning in the early 70’s Tinambac began to feel the pressure of the brewing social unrest as communist insurgency gained more followings among the inhabitants of the more remote barrios.
 The declaration of Martial Law in September of 1972 only increased the ranks of subversive elements as suspected activists fearing the possible crackdown escaped to the hills of Isarog.
 Thus, from the early years of 1970’s until the last years of 1980’s Tinambac was regarded as among the most dreaded municipalities as it earned the reputation of being the hotbed of communist insurgency.
 Reports of arrests, salvaging, and bloody encounters had become frequent.
 But its image greatly improved within the last decade of the 20th century.
 The numerous infra-structure works undertaken during the last decade significantly transformed the urban face of the municipality.
 The last decades of the century were the heydays of the political careers of new names but by no means less influential figures in local politics.
-These were Mayors Jose Reyes who ran the town for almost ten years from 1988 to 1998 until beaten by the millennium mayor, Rosito T. Velarde, the incumbent local executive.
+These were Mayors Jose Reyes who ran the town for almost ten years from 1988 to 1998 until succeeded by the millennium mayor, Rosito T. Velarde.

 The major documentary sources for this research are mainly derived from the following archives both in Europe and in the Philippines.
 In Spain the following were the major repository of historical information: